iotapizza/iota-wiki/wiki/to-do.md

 * Placeholder for many things
 # Wiki engine
 * Better sorting of menu items and a function to pin items to top.
 Currently items are sorted by their names.
 Items beginning with a capital letter are shown on top, so `Z` goes before `a`.
 Kinda weird.
-* HTML title is `IOTA Wiki` everywhere.
+* ~~HTML title is `IOTA Wiki` everywhere.
 Really bad.
 It should contain the title of the current page too.
-Users should be able to define metatags on their pages.
+Users should be able to define metatags on their pages.~~ fixed
+* Improve readability of text (larger font/darker) as well as usability of the site (especially the menu and general navigation within this wiki).